JonathanReeve/jonreeve.com/cv.md

 Positions
 =========

 **Nov.
-'13 - Present** Modern Language Association: Web Developer
+'13 - August '15** Modern Language Association: Web Developer

- * Edited XML and XSL for the [Literary Research Guide](http://mlalrg.org/public)
+ * Edited XML and XSL code for the [Literary Research Guide](http://mlalrg.org/public)
- * Contributed to [the redesign](http://updates.commons.mla.org/2014/07/28/new-theme-for-the-mla-commons/) of the [MLA Commons](http://commons.mla.org)
- * Contributing to software used for the electronic edition of _Literary Studies in the Digital Age_, and the forthcoming _Digital Pedagogy in the Humanities_
+ * Contributed to software used for the electronic edition of [_Literary Studies in the Digital Age_](http://dlsanthology.commons.mla.org/), and [_Digital Pedagogy in the Humanities_](https://digitalpedagogy.commons.mla.org/)
+ * Primary contributor to [the 2014 and 2015 redesigns](http://updates.commons.mla.org/2014/07/28/new-theme-for-the-mla-commons/) of the [MLA Commons](http://commons.mla.org)
+ * Rewrote [cbox-auth](https://github.com/mlaa/cbox-auth), the authentication system of the _MLA Commons_, to interface with the MLA member database
- * Designing and implementing [a WordPress plugin for visualizing patterns of disciplinarity](https://github.com/mlaa/bp-group-statistics) on _MLA Commons_
+ * Designed [a WordPress plugin for visualizing patterns of disciplinarity](https://github.com/mlaa/bp-group-statistics) between _MLA Commons_ interest groups

 <!--Dec.
 '13 - April '14 [The Cryptocurrency Analytics Company](http://cryptocurrencyanalytics.com) Programmer-->